Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 # 7. client-access-resource-server-check-permission-by-scp
 This section will demonstrate access [06-resource-server-check-permission-by-scp] in client application.
 You can choose one of the following options to get the sample project.

-- Option 1: Use [07-client-access-resource-server-check-permission-by-scp] project directly
+- Option 1: Use [07-client-access-resource-server-check-permission-by-scp] project directly.
 - Option 2: Follow steps in [7.1.
 Create sample project](#71-create-sample-project) to create the sample project.

 ## 7.1.
 Create sample project